Rescue

 1.1 Parts of the Rope

-3. The working rope or working end is the part that is used to tie the victim during evacuation.
+3. Working rope or working end is the part which is used to tie the victim during evacuation.

 1.2 Parts of the Rope (according to manufacturing)